Optimal Trade Execution with Uncertain Volume Target

-With these considerations, a trader's trading cost related to a strategy $\yb$, which is equal to the difference between (i) the trading cost incurred at the end of the execution period by following the initial trading strategy under the consideration of the rough model on their recourse determined by the parameters $\pac{\beta_{k,i}}_{k,i = 1, \dots, m}$ with (ii) the trading cost ideally obtained in an infinitely liquid market where the entire position $d_T$ is traded at the start of the execution period, is the following random variable:
+In the case where the volume target is uncertain, we define the cost of a trading strategy as the difference between \li the trading cost incurred at the end of the execution period by following the initial trading strategy under the consideration of the rough model on their recourse determined by the redistribution matrix $\betab$ with \lii the trading cost ideally obtained in an infinitely liquid market where the entire position $\rtarget_{T}$ is traded at the start of the execution period.
+With these considerations, a trader's trading cost related to a strategy $\ystratb = \mvec{\ystrat_{1}}{\ystrat_{m}}^{\T}$ is the following random variable: